OPTIMICe-team/snowScatt/docs/source/install.rst

 Notes on how to install on Windows using anaconda
 *************************************************

+SO FAR I DID NOT MANAGE TO INSTALL IT ON WINDOWS

 Install Anaconda

 If you do not have a C compiler you need to install one